mssfoobar/docs/docs/40_modules/95_ptmgr/Getting Started/1_prerequisite.md

 ![Fcm Token Attribute 1](fcm_token_attribute_1.png)
 ![Fcm Token Attribute 2](fcm_token_attribute_2.png)

-3. Once FCM token attribute is created, we can set both Email and FCM token attributes when we create a new user.
-Click on `Users` in the side menu and click on `Add user`.
-Make sure to use a real, working Email address and FCM token.
+3. Once FCM token attribute is created, `fcmToken` will be appeared in the user profile.
+Click on `Users` in the side menu and click on `Add user` to check the FCM token attribute.

 ![Create User Form](create_user_form.png)